You feel empty inside…

 INTJs see things from multiple perspectives simultaneously.
 That means that they see every negative event, comment, or scenario multiple times.
 INTJs simply see more bad things than other people, and that does nothing to promote peace of mind.

-INTJs (especially turbulent INTJs) are perfectionists, and (as you may have noticed) the world is far from being a perfect place.
+INTJs (especially turbulent INTJ) are perfectionists, and (as you may have noticed) the world is far from being a perfect place.
 Imperfections annoy INTJs, so they often try to improve themselves and their surroundings, pouring themselves into this until their efforts overwhelm their capabilities.

 INTJs accurately perceive their own weaknesses and they can get obsessed with eliminating them.
 Dwelling on imperfections leads to dissatisfaction with life or existence in general.

-The INTJ ability to accurately predict and plan for the future comes at a price.
-INTJs usually live inside their heads, where they can manipulate scenarios, project ideas, and create contingency plans to deal with this “future.”
+The INTJ’s ability to accurately predict and plan for the future comes at a price.
+INTJs usually live inside their heads, where they can manipulate scenarios, and project ideas, and create contingency plans to deal with this “future.”
 However, it can be difficult for an INTJ to terminate the planning process in time to enjoy the present moment.

 Finally, INTJs often feel guilt or dissatisfaction with a lack of progress toward their long-term goals.
 More often than not, this is because planning for the future has become more important or interesting than actually doing the things they’re planning for.
 In most cases, the INTJ will identify this difficulty with syncing plans to reality and take refuge inside their own mind rather than deal with the world outside, where the plans were meant to take place.